proof88/PGE/PGE/PRRE/docpages/internal/menu-03-01-Occlusion_Culling.md

       // on the long run maybe we can move this into the yes-branch of the above "bOcclusionQueryStarted ?" condition
       - bOcclusionQueryStarted ?
         - yes:
-          - nFramesWaitedForOcclusionTestResult++;
           - get(GL_GET_QUERY_AVAILABLE) ?
             - no:
               - render the occludee if bOccluded is false, or always render it regardless bOccluded;
             - yes:
-              - if ( nFramesWaitedForOcclusionTestResult < nFramesWaitedForOcclusionTestResultMin )
-                - nFramesWaitedForOcclusionTestResultMin = nFramesWaitedForOcclusionTestResult;
-              - if ( nFramesWaitedForOcclusionTestResult > nFramesWaitedForOcclusionTestResultMax )
-                - nFramesWaitedForOcclusionTestResultMax = nFramesWaitedForOcclusionTestResult;
-              - nFramesWaitedForOcclusionTestResult = 0;
               - bOcclusionQueryStarted = false;
               - get query result;
               - number of visible fragments is greater than 0 ?:
                 - yes:
 				  - bOccluded = false;
                   - render the occludee object;
-                  - framesWithoutOcclusionTest = 0;  // we can wait for a few frames before testing again
+                  - nFramesWithoutOcclusionTest = 0;  // we can wait for a few frames before testing again
                 - no:
 				  - bOccluded = true;
-                  - framesWithoutOcclusionTest = MAX_FRAMES_WO_OCCLUSION_TESTING;   // this is occluded now, skip draw, but re-test is needed immediately!
+                  - nFramesWithoutOcclusionTest = MAX_FRAMES_WO_OCCLUSION_TESTING;   // this is occluded now, skip draw, but re-test is needed immediately!
         - no: nothing.

     Render translucent object from back to front